datacamp-content-public/DataWeek-101/chapter1.md

 `@instructions`
 This is your first exercise.
+During an exercise, you need to complete the code on the right that appears after

+`#~~~~~~~~~~~~~~~~~~ Complete the code below ~~~~~~~~~~~~~~~~~~`

+When you're done, hit `Run Code` to execute your python script and see the output in the IPython Shell (below).
+If you think everything is correct, hit `Submit Answer` to check your submission and get feedback.
+If you're stuck, you can click Get Hint, and ultimately Get Solution.

-During an exercise, you need to complete the code on the right that appears after `#~~~~~~~~~~~~~~~~~~ Complete the code below ~~~~~~~~~~~~~~~~~~` In this case: assign the value "Hello" to `x` and `5` to `y` and their product to `z`.
+In this case: assign the value "Hello" to `x` and `5` to `y` and their product to `z`.
 What do you expect to be the output?
 Finally, print `z` to screen.

 `@hint`